 The largest pit is the most imposing and contains a staggering 6,000 plus warriors and horses standing in rectangular battle array facing east.

-Three rows of archers that once held longbows and crossbows are followed by the main force of soldiers who originally held spears, swords, dagger-axes and other long-shaft weapons.
-Because the weapons, and chariots that were pulled by the horses, were made of wood, they have long since disintegrated.
+Three rows of archers, that once held longbows and crossbows, are followed by the main force of soldiers who originally held spears, swords, dagger-axes, and other long-shaft weapons.

 Almost 10,000 warriors have been unearthed, with more being discovered every day, and no two are alike — imagine the skill, time, and artistry that went into creating these figures that once completed, were buried under layers of earth meant to never be seen by those of us in this world again.

-There is still clearly still a lot to be discovered about this famous king and his stone army.
+There is clearly still a lot to be discovered about this famous king and his stone army.

-Planning Your Visit
+Planning Your Visit to China’s Terracotta Army

-Getting There: You can drive (about one hour from Xi'an), take the train, or take the bus.
+Getting there: You can drive (about one hour from Xi'an), take the train, or take the bus.
 Click here for more info on getting there (scroll to the bottom of the webpage).

 What to See: There are three pits in various stages of excavation to check out and then a museum space containing excavated artifacts.